eventual

 Books covering all periods and areas of art history and visual studies are eligible, except for those about the built environment, see below.
 Excavation or other technical reports, articles, previously published works (including collections of previously published essays), or congress proceedings are not eligible.

-A similar award (SAH–Mellon Author Awards) for emerging scholars publishing monographs on architectural history and the built environment is being administered by the Society for Architectural Historians (SAH).
+A similar award (SAH-Mellon Author Awards) for scholars who are publishing their first monograph on the history of the built environment is being administered by the Society for Architectural Historians (SAH).
 For more information, please contact Beth Eifrig, SAH assistant director of programs, at 312-573-1365.
-Both the CAA and SAH awards will provide leading authors in the early stages of their careers with the financial resources to acquire images for scholarly publications.
+Both the CAA and SAH awards will provide leading authors with the financial resources to acquire images for scholarly publications.

 The author must be a member of CAA.

-A project that has been rejected for a grant in the spring may not be resubmitted in the fall.
+A project that has been rejected for a grant may not be resubmitted.

 Schedule